The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Introduction

-The paper is organised as follows.
+An introduction to Langevin dynamics is given in Section~\ref{sec:metrvslang}.
 The Langevin equation for discrete systems is derived in Section~\ref{sec:langevindynamicsdiscrete}.
-In Section~\ref{sec:langevinmachine}, the so called \textit{sign-dependent discrete Langevin machine} is introduced as a special case of the Langevin equation for discrete systems.
-The mappings of the different dynamics for discrete systems onto an Ornstein-Uhlenbeck process with spiking character is discussed in Section~\ref{sec:neuromorphichardware}.
-Section~\ref{sec:wholepicture} recapitulates relations between the discrete Langevin machine and the neuromorphic hardware system.
-In Section~\ref{sec:applications}, numerical results of the introduced and of existing dynamics are presented, possible sources of errors are extracted and the propagation of errors for different abstractions of a neuromorphic hardware system is analysed.
+In Section~\ref{sec:langevinmachine}, the so-called \textit{sign-dependent discrete Langevin machine} is introduced as a special case of the Langevin equation for discrete systems.
+The mapping of different dynamics of discrete systems onto an Ornstein-Uhlenbeck process with spiking character is discussed in Section~\ref{sec:neuromorphichardware}.
+Section~\ref{sec:wholepicture} recapitulates relations between the discrete Langevin machine and the neuromorphic hardware.
+In Section~\ref{sec:applications}, numerical results of the introduced and of existing dynamics are presented, possible sources of errors are extracted and the propagation of errors for different abstractions of a neuromorphic hardware system is analyzed.
 The conclusion and outlook can be found in Section~\ref{sec:concl}.